Messil/messil.github.io/_posts/2015-02-02-communication.markdown

 Ultimately, know why you’re calling — funny, but as you get more senior, you’ll get calls that goes like this:

->“ID? yeah, can you come and see this patient?
-He has an abscess.”
+>–ID? yeah, can you come and see this patient?
+He has an abscess.
->
->“Ok… How old is the patient?”
+>–Ok… How old is the patient?

 And then you hear page flipping…

->“hum… 40ish?”
->
+>–hum… 40ish?
->“ok; what was he admitted for?”
+>–ok; what was he admitted for?
->
->“Well, I don’t know the patient much… I was asked by my senior to call you for his abscess…”
+>Well, I don’t know the patient much… I was asked by my senior to call you for his abscess…

 You do not want to be that person.